Pump Operating Point

 Introduction

 The Hazen-Williams equation for major (friction) losses is commonly used by engineers for designing and analyzing piping systems carrying water at typical temperatures of municipal water supplies (40 to 75 oF; 4 to 25 oC).
-A pump curve is incorporated into the calculation to simulate flows containing centrifugal pumps or other pumps that have a pump curve.
-To keep the calculation's input relatively simple, we only require you to enter two points on the pump curve - flow at zero head and head at zero flow.
+A pump curve is incorporated into the pump operating point calculator to simulate flows containing centrifugal pumps or other pumps that have a pump curve.
+To keep the pump operating point calculator's input relatively simple, we only require you to enter two points on the pump curve - flow at zero head and head at zero flow.
 A parabolic curve is then formed between the two points as shown in Equations below.
-The calculation also asks for information specifically about the pipe on the suction side of the pump.
+The pump operating point calculator also asks for information specifically about the pipe on the suction side of the pump.
 This information is used to compute the net positive suction head available (NPSHA).
 For a pump to properly function, the NPSHA must be greater than the NPSH required by the pump (obtained from the pump manufacturer).
 If your system does not require a pump or uses a pump that does not have a parabolically shaped pump curve, then our other Hazen-Williams design calculation may be more helpful.

 Piping Scenarios